 Think about the most chaotic parts of your days.
 Is it in the morning?
 I think it probably is for most of us.
 What parts of your morning can you move into your daily routines?

 Up until this week, I was making my kids’ lunches in the morning before bringing them to daycare.
 Every morning, I would dread getting out of bed knowing that I had to do this (I really hate making lunches!).

 This past weekend I decided to work this chore into my nightly routine.
 My nightly routine looks like this now – clean up dinner, load the dishwasher, wipe down counters, and pack lunches.
 I still don’t enjoy making lunches, but since I’m already on autopilot with my nightly routine, adding this extra step is a lot less stressful than having to do it in the mornings.

 It’s one less thing I have to think about.

 Have you ever stayed up at night replaying something painful or embarrassing that happened that day, or even 15 years ago?
 It’s like the memory just pops into your head and brings back all of those awful feelings.
 You just can’t stop thinking about it now!

 Journaling helps with that.
 Taking time to write down what’s going on in your life at the moment is therapeutic.
 It helps you understand your thoughts and feelings and reduces the anxiety and stress that you feel.

-It reduces mental clutter because you’re getting it out of your head and onto paper, and it’s also helping you gain insight about unpleasant experiences.
+It clears out mental clutter because you’re getting it out of your head and onto paper, and it also helps you gain insight about unpleasant experiences.
 This, in part, prevents that unpleasant experience from continually plaguing your mind.